Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 "MIFF_TXT" on the first line indicates that after the second line we will see key value pairs in text MIFF representation.
 "MIFF_BIN" means that after the \n of the second line we will see the key value pairs in the binary MIFF representation.

-"n8-" indicates that the version number is a natural number using 8 Bytes.
-Natural number being unsigned integer for programmers.
+"n8-" indicates that the version number is a single natural number using 8 Bytes.
+Natural number being unsigned integer if programmers are wondering.

 Currently MIFF is at version 1.
 This will only use whole numbers instead of the usual XX.XX.XX.XX versioning of software.
 This is written as a readable decimal number.

 [Sub-Format Name] will be a UTF8 string and defines the format of what is being stored in the file.
 Do not include spaces in this name.

-Like the first line we have "n8" and a [Sub-Format Version].
+Like the first line we have a single natural number for version of this sub-format.

 ## 2.2 - Content